charto/cxml/lib/README.md

     - Between various checks, only one number is written at a time.
     - Elsewhere, `const` pointers prevent accidental memory writes.
     - Written data is not directly copied from input.

-### Conclusion

-Recognizing these issues, carefully considering security and speed everywhere in the code hopefully leads to the best possible result.